SERIOUS INFECTIONS AND MALIGNANCIES

 Patients with JIA (ages 4 to 17 years) were administered 0.4 mg/kg of etanercept twice weekly (up to a maximum dose of 50 mg per week) for up to 18 weeks.
 The mean serum concentration after repeated SC dosing was 2.1 mcg/mL, with a range of 0.7 to 4.3 mcg/mL.
 Limited data suggest that the clearance of etanercept is reduced slightly in children ages 4 to 8 years.
 Population pharmacokinetic analyses predict that the pharmacokinetic differences between the regimens of 0.4 mg/kg twice weekly and 0.8 mg/kg once weekly in JIA patients are of the same magnitude as the differences observed between twice weekly and weekly regimens in adult RA patients.

-The mean (± SD) serum steady-state trough concentrations for the 50 mg QW dosing in adult PsO subjects were 1.5 ± 0.7 mcg/mL.
-Pediatric PsO patients (age 4 to 17 years) were administered 0.8 mg/kg of etanercept once weekly (up to a maximum dose of 50 mg per week) for up to 48 weeks.
+The mean (± SD) serum steady-state trough concentrations for the 50 mg QW dosing in adult PsO patients were 1.5 ± 0.7 mcg/mL.
+Pediatric PsO patients (aged 4 to 17 years) were administered 0.8 mg/kg of etanercept once weekly (up to a maximum dose of 50 mg per week) for up to 48 weeks.
 The mean (± SD) serum steady-state trough concentrations ranged from 1.6 ± 0.8 to 2.1 ± 1.3 mcg/mL at weeks 12, 24, and 48.

 In clinical studies with etanercept, pharmacokinetic parameters were not different between men and women and did not vary with age in adult patients.
 The pharmacokinetics of etanercept were unaltered by concomitant MTX in RA patients.
 No formal pharmacokinetic studies have been conducted to examine the effects of renal or hepatic impairment on etanercept disposition.